galaxy-genome-annotation/python-apollo/docs/commands/cannedcomments.rst

 cannedcomments
 ==============

+This section is auto-generated from the help text for the arrow command ``cannedcomments``.

 ``addComment`` command
 ----------------------

-This section is auto-generated from the help text for the arrow command ``cannedcomments addComment``.

 **Usage**::